Minhhnh/capstone-project-web/README.md

 git clone https://github.com/Nutlope/roomGPT
 ```

-### Creating a account on Replicate to get an API key.

-1. Go to [Replicate](https://replicate.com/) to make an account.
-2. Click on your profile picture in the top right corner, and click on "Dashboard".
-3. Click on "Account" in the navbar.
-And, here you can find your API token, copy it.

 ### Storing the API keys in .env

 Create a file in root directory of project with env.
 And store your API key in it, as shown in the .example.env file.